sandeepbisht045/DjangowithFirebase/README.md

 https://www.firebasewithpython.pythonanywhere.com/index

 Requirements for the project:
-Django -install using command- pip install django pyrebase4 : to interact with Firebase Database install by using command- pip install pyrebase4
+Django & pyrebase module (to interact with Firebase Database)